-With regard to health, safety, and environment (HSE) risks, in order to promote continuous improvement activities of industrial health and safety and environments associated with the development of crude oil and natural gas based on the HSE Risk Management Procedures established under the HSE Management System, each business location identifies, analyzes and evaluates HSE risks, as well as establishes and implements risk countermeasures.
+With regard to health, safety, and environment (HSE) risks, in order to promote the Company's continuous improvement activities of industrial health and safety, process safety and environmental safeguarding based on the HSE Risk Management Procedures established under the HSE Management System, each business location identifies, analyzes and evaluates HSE risks, as well as establishes and implements risk countermeasures.
 In addition, the status of risk management is to be reported to the head office for supervising HSE risks, and the head office confirms the report.
-With regard to security risks, the Company is promoting company-wide management based on procedures and guidelines.
-In this fiscal year, the Company aims to improve HSE performance by verifying HSE performance of non-operator projects and formulating the HSE Management Procedures for such projects.
+With regard to security risks, the Company is promoting company-wide management based on relevant procedures and guidelines.
+In addition, for HSE management of non-operator projects, the Company promotes HSE involvement in accordance with the risks of each project.

 On the other hand, the Company has established an emergency/crisis response plan in order to enhance capabilities to cope with emergencies such as major accidents and disasters, etc. and is positively promoting risk management which includes conducting emergency response training regularly even in times of safety.
-Furthermore, the Company has drawn up a business continuity plan (BCP) in order to keep important operations from being stopped.
-When the coronavirus disease (COVID-19) spread in 2020, the Company activated the BCP and took necessary measures including working from home.
+Furthermore, the Company has drawn up a business continuity plan (BCP) to keep critical operations from being suspended.
+In response to the coronavirus disease (COVID-19), the Company is maintaining the BCP activated in 2020 and is taking necessary measures including measures against the spread of infectious diseases at operations sites as well as measures enabling employees to work from home.